AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/extension_android.md

 # Use an Extension

 Extensions are add-ons designed to extend the functionality of the Agora SDK.
-The [Extensions Gallery](https://agora/) is home to extensions that make your app more fun.
+The [Extensions Gallery]() is home to extensions that make your app more fun.
 These extensions provide features such as:

 - Audio effects and voice changing.
-- Image enhancement and face filters.
+- Face filters and background removal.
 - Live transcription and captioning.

 This page shows you how to integrate and use an extension from the [Agora Extensions Marketplace](TBD).